 NOTE 2: Coordination with RAN WG is required for data collection from or via RAN.

 NOTE 3: Consideration on MNO’s requirements of visibility and controllability for standardized data during data handling processes is required.
 And data handling processes can be service-differentiated.

+NOTE 4: The outcome of 5GS studies on data collection and data transfer will be considered as starting point on those aspects.

 Study from SA2 architectural and system level on user consent, privacy, security and data governance to support the 6G data framework.